polterguy/magic.web.markdown-articles/README.md

 This is a [hyperlink](https://aista.com) leading to Aista's website.
 ```

-The plugin contains several _"mixin"_ components that can be used as follows.
+The plugin contains several _"mixin"_ components that can be used to list articles, get article
+content, etc.

 ## Listing articles